This story is about a very unique friendship and loving bond between an extraordinary young girl and her therapy cat.

 OK, we admit it, we’re big are fans of Iris and Thula!
 We’d love to hear your stories of any remarkable therapy cats.

-For anyone interested in autism and cats, please read the post we did last year called “The Power of Cats with Autistic Children”
+For anyone interested in autism and cats, please read our other post called “The Power of Cats with Autistic Children”